barcek/glep/README.md

 Grep across multiple git repositories.

-Currently runs either `git log` using `--branches=*` and `--oneline`, or `git show`, in each case for all git repositories in the parent directory.
+Returns matching commit log entries or diff lines, or a specific full diff, for all git repositories in the parent directory.

 ## Why?

-For insight and consistency, plus the relevant commit object names and corresponding diffs, either full or filtered.
+For insight and consistency across projects more quickly and simply.

 ## How?